Costa Rica Slow

 “I’ve never been to a yoga retreat, what can I expect?
 Is it right for me?”

 You can expect to feel welcomed and supported not only during your yoga retreat but also with the logistics and questions you may have leading up to and onwards with us.
 We understand visiting a different country can feel daunting, but with tons of resources in our back pocket, we are excited to make it enjoyable and straightforward for you.
+You will be provided with your hosts Whatsapp number which you are welcome to contact anytime before, during, and upon your departure for piece of mind, should you have any further enquiries or need assistance while in Costa Rica.

 Our retreat size is maxed at 15 participants, which allows for personalized facilitation in your yoga practice.
 You may adapt the yoga classes to your needs whether that may be to focus more on the meditative aspects of the practice or perhaps to try new or more challenging yoga postures.
 Discoveries and shifts experienced on a yoga retreat last a lifetime, and it is what makes me so excited to share with you.